Spectrum crashed and try to start SpectroSERVER shows error "database was not gracefully closed"

 • Once complete, start the SpectroSERVER from Spectrum Control Panel

-• or start the Server from command line: cd to <SPECROOT>/bin and run ./StartSS.pl
+• or start the Server from a command line: cd to <SPECROOT>/bin and run ./StartSS.pl

-NOTE: SSdbload and SSdbsave utility are in SS-Tools directory but MUST be run from /SS directory to work properly.
-See Additional Information section below for more info on SSdbload and SSdbsave commands.
+NOTE: SSdbload and SSdbsave utility are in the SS-Tools directory but MUST be run from /SS directory to work properly.
+See the Additional Information section below for more info on SSdbload and SSdbsave commands.

-NOTE: When the server starts, its creates a lock file for the user that started the database.
+NOTE: When the server starts, it creates a lock file for the user that started the database.
 It resides in <SPECROOT>/SS as .VNMDB.LOCK.
 Normally when the server is shut down gracefully, the LOCK file is removed.
-If the server gets shut down inadvertently (a crash, or the cable got pulled, etc) the LOCK file remains, and needs to be deleted manually, then load of the database or other db maintenance can proceed.
+If the server gets shut down inadvertently (a crash or the cable got pulled, etc) the LOCK file remains and needs to be deleted manually, then the load of the database or other db maintenance can proceed.

 3. Restore legacy database (initial database) and load models on top